INTO-CPS-Association/fault-injection-maestro/readme.md

 </event>
 ```

-Finally, a cleanup function is added that removes events that cannot be executed after a time-point has passed.

 ### Configuration at the co-simulation level
 It is possible to specify the FI in the json file used to specify a co-simulation, example is given below: